 Under applicable NYSE rules, brokers holding shares of our Class A common stock for beneficial owners in nominee or "street name" must vote those shares according to the specific instructions they receive from the beneficial owners.
 However, brokers or nominees holding shares for a beneficial owner who do not receive voting instructions from the beneficial owner may not under the NYSE's rules have discretionary voting power on non-routine matters.
 In these cases, if no specific voting instructions are provided by the beneficial owner, the broker may not vote on non-routine proposals.
 This results in what is known as a "broker non-vote."
 Broker non-votes may arise in the context of voting for the election of directors and on the proposal to approve executive compensation as described in this proxy statement, because such proposals are considered non-routine matters.
-Unless specific voting instructions are provided by the beneficial of directors and on the proposal to approve executive compensation.
-Accordingly, we urge stockholders who hold their shares through a broker or other nominee to provide voting instructions so that your shares of common stock may be voted on these proposals.
+Unless specific voting instructions are provided by the beneficial owner nominee to provide by the beneficial owner so that your shares of common stock may be voted on these proposals.
 The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2020 is a matter considered routine under applicable NYSE rules.
 A broker or other nominee may generally vote on routine matters and, therefore, no broker non-votes are expected to exist in connection with this proposal.